LucaTheHacker/go-haversine/README.md

 		result.Kilometers(), int(result.Kilometers()*1000),
 	)

-	// I'm in an hurry method
+	// I'm in a hurry method
 	log.Printf(
 		"Oxford and Turin are %.2fkm away.",
 		haversine.Distance(